What Changes Are Happening To The Schengen Visa in 2022?

 What is set to change for visa applicants?

-Changes to the new Schengen Visas are higher fees, raised from €60 to €80 for adults and from €35 to €40 for minors, an extension of the application submission period from three to six months, the introduction of electronic application forms as standard in most countries, and longer visas for those with a positive visa history.
-Visa fees will be reviewed every three years.
+During the last round of changes, Schengen Visa fees were increased from €60 to €80 for adults and from €35 to €40 for minors, and the application submission period was extended from three to six months.
+Electronic application forms were also phased in as standard.
+Visa fees will be reviewed every three years - so more changes are not due until next year at the earliest.

 Electronic visa application submissions

-In a bid to ease visa application procedures, the updated Visa Code instructs Member States to allow application forms to be completed, submitted, and signed electronically, wherever possible.
+Member states almost all allow application forms to be completed, submitted, and signed electronically, wherever possible.
 Although it is best to check the country you are applying to has this service up and running.

 Extended application submission periods